-Though newsrooms have experimented with different ways to tackle the problem, a pair of reporters from the Tampa Bay Times and one imaginative intern recently applied an unusual approach to explain a rather complicated local news story.
+Though newsrooms have experimented with different ways to tackle the problem, a pair of reporters from the Tampa Bay Times and one imaginative interaction designer recently applied an unusual approach to explain a rather complicated local news story.

 With the help of a couple hundred Lego pieces and some clever stop-motion photography, the team managed to design a simple, eye-pleasing narrative about how the plan to fix Tampa Bay’s most important bridge fell apart.

 “Transportation is a complex subject but it can also be a fairly dry one.
 Despite the fact that transportation policy affects all of our readers—after all, everyone has to get from point A to point B—most shy away from reading a 30-inch story about roads,” said reporter Caitlin Johnston, who was the main writer for the project.
 “That’s where creative storytelling comes into play.
 The Lego format allowed us to visualize the story for our readers in a fun format.”